proctor-ucsf/trachoma-sero-transmission/README.md

 The installation time should be < 10 minutes total on a typical desktop computer.

-### Instructions for Use

 To reproduce all analyses in the paper, we recommend that you:

-1. clone the GitHub repository
+1. Clone the GitHub repository to your computer

-2. Create a `data` subdirectory and copy the two datasets from OSF or Dryad (**public data pending**)

-3. Create an `output` subdirectory to store output.
+2. Recreate the exact package environment using the `renv` package.

-4. All of the analysis scripts should run smoothly (scripts `1-xx` to `8-xx`).
+3. All of the analysis scripts should run smoothly (scripts `1-xx` to `8-xx`).

+### Installation Guide and Instructions for Use (Docker / RStudio Server)

+The repository includes a `Dockerfile` and archive of package versions in the `renv.lock` file that you can use to build a Docker image and then launch a container on R Studio Server.

+You can download and install Docker from: https://docs.docker.com/get-docker/

+To do this

+1. Clone the GitHub repository to your computer

+2. Build a Docker Image from the repository.

+For example, to create an image with the same name as the repository, from the command line:

+`docker build -t trachoma-sero-transmission  trachoma-sero-transmission/`

+This will take about 20-30 minutes to build the image because it needs to download and install R and all of the relevant package libraries.

+3. Launch an instance of the image on R Studio Server

+There are many ways to do this, but one example of this from the Terminal command line is:

+`docker run -e USER=ben -e PASSWORD=pass --rm -p 8787:8787 -v /Users/benarnold/trachoma-sero-transmission:/home/ben trachoma-sero-transmission`

+This launches the container and passes (arbitrary) credentials to RStudio Server.
+In this example, the Username is `ben` and the Password is `pass`.
+These could be anything you like -- you will just need to use them when you open your browser to access RStudio Server (next step)

+4. Navigate to your web browser and go to: `http://localhost:8787` and then enter the USER ID and PASSWORD specified in the last step to access RStudio Server.

+5. You can then interact with RStudio and the analysis files in a virtual instance of RStudio.

+### Additional details

-The first data processing script will create the final analysis datasets.
-You will need to modify the `final_data_path <-` statement in `0-Config.R` to point to the location of the data on your local computer.
+The first data processing script will download harmonized datasets from OSF and will create the final analysis datasets.

 You can run the `.Rmd` notebook scripts one-by-one or you can compile `0-trachoma-sero-transmission-run-all.R`, which is the file we used to run the final analyses (e.g., from the command line `R CMD BATCH 0-trachoma-sero-transmission-run-all.R &`).

-Running the all analyses on the above Mac desktop configuration required 23 minutes.
+The data processing and analyses on the above Mac desktop configuration required 18 minutes to run.

+After building an image on RStudio Server, all data processing and analyses also required 18 minutes to run.

 Note that the only script that takes very long is `2-estimate-foi.Rmd` because estimating the hundreds of reversible catalytic models is computationally slow.